-There are many ways to invest in the S&P/BMV IPC Index.
+There are many ways to invest in this index.
 To find the best strategy for you, consider factors such as the size of each method’s transaction fees, as well as how much customer service you want when making your investing decisions.
-Below, you’ll find outlines of the three of the most popular ways to invest in the S&P/BMV IPC Index.
+Below, you’ll find outlines of the three of the most popular ways to invest in an index:

 ETF is short for Exchange-Traded Fund.
 An ETF is an investment fund that’s traded on a stock exchange, in a manner similar to an individual stock.
 You can trade ETFs any time during regular stock market hours, something you can’t do with some other investment options.
-The S&P/BMV IPC ETFs tend to include numerous different assets all in one, such as a batch of bonds or commodities, or all the stocks that make up an index such as the S&P/BMV IPC.
-The S&P/BMV IPC ETFs can be a smart investment, since you’re investing in a diversified portfolio of blue-chip stocks without paying high transaction or account management fees, and you also get the flexibility of being able to trade your investment at any time.
+ETFs tend to include numerous different assets all in one, such as a batch of bonds or commodities, or all the stocks that make up an index.
+ETFs can be a smart investment, since you’re investing in a diversified portfolio of blue-chip stocks without paying high transaction or account management fees, and you also get the flexibility of being able to trade your investment at any time.

-The downside is that buying stocks & shares and investing in the S&P/BMV IPC means you get a stake in both the best- and worst-performing stocks within that group.
-More selective S&P investors might opt for a different approach.
+The downside is that investing in an ETF means you get a stake in both the best and worst-performing stocks within that group.
+More selective investors might opt for a different approach.

-Buying individual stocks can fulfill the goals of more selective investors.
-You can track the index yourself by buying shares of every stock in the S&P/BMV IPC Index, instead of merely purchasing an ETF or mutual fund.
-This method allows you to evaluate each stock as you go, then whittle down your holdings until you own only the top-performing S&P/BMV IPC Index stocks.
+Buying individual stocks can fulfil the goals of more selective investors.
+You can track the index yourself by buying shares of every stock in your chosen index, instead of merely purchasing an ETF or mutual fund.
+This method allows you to evaluate each stock as you go, then whittle down your holdings until you own only the top-performing stocks within the index.

 The problem with buying many individual stocks is that you have to make a lot of trades to buy each one (plus even more trades when you sell the stocks you decide to offload).
 This leads to big transaction fees and lots of time spent trading.
 Beginner investors with smaller budgets and less time on their hands might want to try a different tack.

 A mutual fund is an investment fund run by a professional money manager that pools money from a large number of investors, then invests all of that money into different assets, depending on the investment strategy of the fund.
-An S&P/BMV IPC fund (also known as an index fund) allows you to invest in all of the S&P/BMV IPC Index’s stocks at once.
-This lowers your risk of incurring a big loss, since you’re holding a large, diversified batch of S&P/BMV IPC stocks, rather than putting all of your eggs into one basket.
-Mutual funds can either be bought through a broker or directly from the company that administers the S&P/BMV IPC fund.
+An S&P/BMV IPC fund (also known as an index fund) allows you to invest in all of the index’s stocks at once.
+This lowers your risk of incurring a big loss, since you’re holding a large, diversified batch of stocks, rather than putting all of your eggs into one basket.
+Mutual funds can either be bought through a broker or directly from the company that administers the fund.

 Unlike ETFs, mutual funds can only be bought at the end of the stock market’s trading day, not during regular stock market trading hours.
 Also, buying mutual funds incurs higher fees than buying ETFs does.
-Generally, if you’re looking to buy and hold an investment in the S&P/BMV IPC Index for a long time, use a mutual fund, if you’re looking to make money trading your investment, use the S&P/BMV IPC ETF.
+Generally, if you’re looking to buy and hold an investment for a long time, use a mutual fund, if you’re looking to make money trading your investment, use the ETF.

 2. Use our top tips to be a successful investor

-Before you invest in the S&P/BMV IPC Index, check out our top investment tips.
+Before you invest in the index, check out our top investment tips.
 Bearing these in mind when making any investment will help you keep a cool head and make the best possible decisions.

 - Do your research.
-If you’re considering an investment in the S&P/BMV IPC Index, take the time to consider all the pros and cons of this choice.
+If you’re considering an investment, take the time to consider all the pros and cons of this choice.
 Build a smart investment plan by investigating the historical performance of the index and working out what gains you can expect.
 The more prepared you are, the better able you’ll be to keep your emotions in check, even when the stock market becomes volatile and unpredictable.